kuritka/weight_round_robin/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kuritka/weight_round_robin)](https://goreportcard.com/report/github.com/kuritka/weight_round_robin?branch=main)

 This library provides a Weight Shuffling support function which chieves both performance and simplicity.
+The functionality is suitable for weight round robin in a distributed environment.

 For detailed information about the concept, you should take a look at the following resources:
  - [CDF x PDF](https://www.statology.org/cdf-vs-pdf/)